Image Credit: Mikbiz/Shutterstock.com

 Contamination of wear metals is very commonplace for hydraulic oils, and depending on where they are used, can be contaminated from a range of other components, including bearings, servo valve plating pumps, pistons, cylinder liners, rods, spools, elastomeric seals, motor pistons or oil coolers.

-Due to the high potential towards wear metal contamination, elemental analysis methods are a common choice and can be used to measure the levels of chrome, silicon, lead, silver, titanium, vanadium, magnesium, molybdenum and zinc – the most common wear metal contaminants from automotive parts.
+Due to the high potential for wear metal contamination, elemental analysis methods are a common choice and can be used to measure the levels of chrome, silicon, lead, silver, titanium, vanadium, magnesium, molybdenum, and zinc – the most common wear metal contaminants from automotive parts.

-There is a myriad of tests available to ensure that a gear oil is of high quality.
-These include carbon residue tests, channel point tests, chlorine tests, color tests, testing to see if a foam develops, flash point tests, copper strip tests, gravimetric analyzes, and measuring the oil’s concentration of insoluble pentane molecules, boiling range distribution, viscosity, acidic number, pour point, saponification number, sulfur, sulphated ash, storage stability and nitrogen level.
+There is a myriad of tests available to ensure that gear oil is of high quality.
+These include carbon residue tests, channel point tests, chlorine tests, color tests, testing to see if a foam develops, flash point tests, copper strip tests, gravimetric analyzes, and measuring the oil’s concentration of insoluble pentane molecules, boiling range distribution, viscosity, acidic number, pour point, saponification number, sulfur, sulfated ash, storage stability, and nitrogen level.